SFTtech/nyan/doc/nyan.md

 ##### `Unit`: In-game objects

 * Base object for things you can see in-game
-* Provides `ability` member which contains a list of abilities
+* Provides `ability` member which contains a set of abilities

 ##### Many many more.